evolbioinfo/gotree/docs/commands/reformat.md

 This command reformats an input tree file into different formats.

 So far, formats can be :
-- Input formats: Newick, Nexus
+- Input formats: Newick, Nexus, PhyloXML
-- Output formats: Newick, Nexus.
+- Output formats: Newick, Nexus, PhyloXML.

 #### Usage